vycoder/vue-animate-onscroll/README.md

 # vue-animate-onscroll
-A simple Vue directive that animates element as they scroll into view.
+A simple Vue directive that animates elements as they scroll into view.

 ## Installation